SukeLuo/Linyue-gis-portfolio/non_profit_map.md

 I made the Icon Stylers of Feature Type Points of Attraction (Attraction, Business, Government, Medical, Place of Worship, School, and Sports Complex) as hidden.

 ## Screenshots of Stylized Map

+Map of large scale.
 ![](/upload1.png)

+Map of medium scale.
 ![](/upload2.png)

+Map of small scale.
 ![](/upload3.png)

 ## Summary of Design Decision